LucaAmbrogioni/GP-CaKe-project/README.md

 #### August 10th, 2017

 - Added parallel computation functionality; simply set the parallelthreads attribute of the gpcake() object before executing gpcake.run_analysis(), and computation will be in parallel over trials.
-Note that due to overhead, the speed increase is sub-linear (for example, computing the example for 500 testing samples using 5 processes vs only 1, results in a 2.8x speed increase).
+Note that due to overhead, the speed increase is sub-linear (for example, computing the example for 500 testing samples using 5 processes vs only 1, results in a 2.8x speed increase, while 10 processes results in a 3.4x increase).